An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD

 { [2]{\trimFig{#1}{#2}{.0}{.0}{.0}{.0}}

 }

 We further test the solver by varying the Reynolds and Lundquist numbers following~\cite{knoll2006coalescence, shadid2010towards} and study the reconnection rate at the reconnection X-point, i.e., $\xv = [0, 0]$.
 We simulate the same test in~\cite{knoll2006coalescence, shadid2010towards} by varying the Lundquist number from $10^2$ to $2\times10^5$.
 In this test, the Reynolds number is always chosen to be identical to the Lundquist number.
 We use a locally packed grid for all the simulations given in Figure \ref{fig:icFixedMesh}.
 The mesh has a uniform background mesh of $512\times512$ and is gradually refined towards the center region.
-The final level is packed around the current sheet and has an effective grid spacing identical to the mesh of $2048\times 2048$.
-This is a technique commonly used in the finite element simulation for this test when AMR is not utilized; see~\cite{shadid2010towards} for instance.
+The final level is packed around the current sheet and has an effective grid spacing identical to the $2048\times 2048$ mesh.
+This is a meshing technique commonly employed for this test when dynamic AMR is not utilized; see~\cite{shadid2010towards} for instance.
 Such a mesh indeed saves computational cost considerably.
 For the third-order polynomials used, the packed mesh has 2.8M dofs in a scalar variable while the uniform mesh of $2048\times 2048$ has 38M dofs.
 Thus, the packed mesh only needs 7.4\% of the comparable uniform mesh.